okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-sign-in-soc-idp/main/nodejs/integrationsteps.md

 ### 3: Facebook redirects the user to your Okta org

 If the user Facebook login is successful, facebook routes the user to the value you enter for **Valid OAuth Redirect URIs** and **Site URL** in [Create a Facebook app in Facebook](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#_1-create-a-facebook-app-in-facebook).
-The value takes on the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).
+The value takes on the following format: `https://${yourOktaDomain}/oauth2/v1/authorize/callback` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).

 ### 4: The Okta org redirects the user to your app using the sign-in redirect URI